 #3: Will My Business Make Money?

 “I’m here to tell you, number one, that most of you say you want to be successful, but you don’t want it bad.
 You just kinda want it.
 You don’t want it as much as you want to party.”

-Entrepreneurs, or people looking to build their own startup or small business, tend to worry that they may not have access to bank loans or some sort of external finance that bigger companies tend to have easier access to.
+Entrepreneurs, or people looking to start their own business, tend to worry that they may not have access to bank loans or some sort of external finance that bigger companies tend to have easier access to.